The Museum provides a number of online tools to help you prepare your visit of the Collections. Don’t hesitate to consult or download them!

-Multimedia teaching materials offer an interactive stroll through the “worlds” linked to the history of the collections.
-Historic texts, objects with commentary, and maps make it possible to consider these themes along artistic, scientific, or historical veins.
+Multimedia teaching materials offer an interactive stroll through the “worlds” linked to the history of the Collections.
+Historic texts, objects with commentaries and maps make it possible to consider these themes from artistic, scientific, or historical perspectives.

 MULTIMEDIA PROGRAMS TO CONSULT:

-- The museum of surrealists : The objects of the museum are evidence of another idea of art and beauty, their “strangeness” from the four corners of the world created surrealist artists and writers.
-This dossier highlights the link associating “first arts” to the Surrealists, who led art history of the 20th century to reconsider its own tenets.
+- The surrealists' museum: The objects of the Museum are evidence of another idea of art and beauty.
+Their “strangeness” from the four corners of the world fascinated surrealist artists and writers.
+This file highlights the link that associates the “first arts” with the Surrealists, who forced the history of art of the 20th century to reconsider its own tenets.

-- The explorers : For six centuries, men have circled the earth in the discovery of other peoples, civilizations, and cultures.
-Armed with your virtual planisphere, follow in the footsteps of Marco Polo, James Cook, Bougainville, Michel Leiris, or Mary Kingsley: lives to travel through.... : lives to travel through.
+- The explorers: For six centuries, men have travelled the earth in search of other populations civilizations, and cultures.
+Armed with your virtual planisphere, follow in the footsteps of Marco Polo, James Cook, Bougainville, Michel Leiris, or Mary Kingsley: lives to discover.

-The e-briefcase offers a body of documents that can be used as groundwork: to prepare a course, feed a debate, or serve as the basis for the work of students.
+The e-briefcase offers a body of documents that can be used as groundwork: to prepare a course, feed a debate, or serve as the basis for student work.
 It is also a space of dialogue and exchange, since your pedagogic efforts can be integrated into this tool.

 E-BRIEFCASE NO. 1: SOME IMAGES TO THINK ABOUT THE OTHER, FROM THE MYTH OF THE GOOD SAVAGE TO THE COLONIAL EXHIBITION OF 1931

-This version will allow you to use it even if not connected to the internet.
-You can also capture and use separately the different texts and images that make up the e-briefcase.
+This version will allow you to use it even if it is not connected to the internet.
+You can also capture and use the different texts and images that make up the e-briefcase separately.